Sentinel Logo

 println!("Version: {}", doc.version()); // Currently 1

 This allows future versions of Sentinel to handle documents created by older versions.
+The version number is defined by the DOCUMENT_SENTINEL_VERSION constant (currently 1).

 Timestamps

-Two timestamps track document lifecycle:
+Two timestamps track the document lifecycle:

 println!("Created: {}", doc.created_at()); // When first inserted